Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 The famous RailRoad watch, vintage Boulton timepiece, and other historic models find themselves revived.

-The most contemporary line of watches is Hamilton’s Broadway collection, which is aimed for style-conscious men strolling the streets of the cities.
+The most contemporary line of watches is the Broadway collection, which is meant for style-conscious men strolling the streets of the cities.

 Hamilton watches come with a 2-year limited warranty, effective from the date of purchase.
 The international warranty covers the material and manufacturing defects existing at the time of delivery.

-If there’s a defect, your Hamilton watch will be repaired free of charge or replaced by another watch of identical or similar features.
+If there’s a defect, your Hamilton watch will be repaired free of charge or replaced with another watch of identical or similar features.

-What’s important is that the warranty certificate must be dated, fully and correctly completed and stamped by an official Hamilton dealer.
+What’s essential, though, is that the warranty certificate must be dated, fully and correctly completed and stamped by an official Hamilton dealer.
 Otherwise, it is void.

 You may also like: